Email signature format: How to structure a clear and effective email signature

 Formatted email signature with prominent logo

 Some organizations design signatures around strong brand visibility.
+In this format:

 • The company logo is a prominent visual element

-• Sender information is placed alongside the logo
+• Sender information sits alongside the logo

 • A disclaimer appears below the contact information

-This layout works well for companies that want their brand identity to stand out while still keeping the signature structured and easy to read.
+This layout works well for companies that want their brand identity to stand out while keeping the signature structured and easy to read.

 Email signature with feedback request

-One-click feedback icons in email signature layout
+one click feedback icons in email signature layout

 This example includes: